 double primary_D = distance * reach;

 Velocity profile generation.
 Each sub-movement follows a sigma-lognormal velocity primitive.
-Path progress is computed directly from the analytical CDF of the lognormal distribution.
-No numerical integration, no Euler stepping.
+Path progress evaluates analytically from the lognormal CDF.
+There is no numerical integration and no Euler stepping for the primary motion curve.

 // progress along path at time t